CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/ChangedHTML.PNG" alt="Edited HTML" width="600px"/>

-Now that we've modified the code, we need to tell Git that we'd like to commit the change and then send it up to the remote VSTS repository to be merged into the master branch.
+Now that we've modified the code, we need to tell Git that we'd like to commit the change and then send it up to the remote Azure DevOps repository to be merged into the master branch.

 We can do this directly in VS Code.
 Click on the Source Control icon on the left panel, and you'll see the change you've made as a tracked change.
 All we need to do is enter a message for the commit (think of this as a comment summarising our commit for future reference) - something like: 'Changed home page' or 'modified homepage text'.